yoshuawuyts/wayfarer-to-fs/README.md

 ## API
 ### toFs(router, [dir,] [overrides,] [cb(err)])
-Call all paths on a `wayfarer-to-server` router and write them to a directory.
+Call all paths on a `wayfarer-to-fs` router and write them to a directory.
 `dir` defaults to `./`.
 An optional `overrides` argument can be passed in to rename files:
 ```js